Hearing Survey Highlights Poor Communication

 Minor differences in responses are to expected in such surveys; however, a staggering 80% of employers felt that their workplace was hardly ever noisy.
 This figure clearly stands in stark contrast to the working environments that are being experienced by their employees.

 The CEO of EPIC Hearing Healthcare commented on the findings, saying: ‚’This suggests that employers may be underestimating the noise levels faced by employees, which could have serious consequences, given that noise exposure is the most common and preventable contributor to hearing loss’.

 Another interesting point which was highlighted by the survey: it was shown that 25% of the employee respondents claimed that they would be worried that their employer knew if they had some degree of hearing loss

 In the United Kingdom, monitoring the amount of noise which employees are exposed to is now a legal requirement, thanks to the Noise at Work Act 2005.
 Workplace audiometry provides invaluable information on active hearing conservation programmes.
 Whilst this is helping to bridge the apparent gap between employers and employees when it comes to hearing, there is still much more that can be done.

-If you're unsure of whether or not you're employees are being exposed to excessive amounts of noise, or would like further information about our employee hearing screening programs – contact NOVA Acoustics today (on 0113 322 7977, firstname.lastname@example.org or the contact form on our website) to ensure that you're doing the best for your employees hearing and your business!
+If you're unsure of whether or not you're employees are being exposed to excessive amounts of noise, or would like further information about our employee hearing screening programs or our noise at work assessments – contact NOVA Acoustics today (on 0113 322 7977, email@example.com or the contact form on our website) to ensure that you're doing the best for your employees hearing and your business!